A Deep South outlier, Louisiana’s Democratic governor vetoes ‘constitutional carry’ gun law

 The Thursday night decision comes at a time where both sides in the national gun debate feel they are making progress.
 President Biden has vowed to “defeat” the National Rifle Association, and in New York, where the NRA began in 1871, the gun rights group is headed to trial against the state attorney general who has moved to shut it down.

-Gun-rights groups, on the other hand, point to the growing number of states that have passed permitless concealed-carry laws, which supporters call “constitutional carry,” and the number of states and counties that have designated themselves as “Second Amendment sanctuaries” against gun restrictions emanating from Washington.
+Gun-rights groups, on the other hand, point to the growing number of states that have passed concealed carry laws and the number of states and counties that have designated themselves as “Second Amendment sanctuaries.”
+Because they think newer laws are a restriction on the Bill of Rights, supporters of the measure like the one Mr. Edwards vetoed call them “constitutional carry” laws.

 Mr. Edwards, calling himself “a strong supporter and an enthusiastic outdoorsman and hunter,” pointed to the opposition from some law enforcement officials to the bill in justifying his veto.